CenterForOpenScience/pydocx/README.rst

 .. code-block:: shell-session

-   $ pip install -r test_requirements.txt
+   $ pip install -r requirements/testing.txt

 2. Run ``./run_tests.sh`` in the project root.
    This will run ``nosetests`` with coverage and also display any ``flake8`` errors.